 Ready to plan your trip to East Tennessee?
 Leave time to explore all the best things to do in Pigeon Forge.
 Famous for Dollywood, The Great Smoky Mountains, and true Southern hospitality, Pigeon Forge is a must-see U.S. destination for all travelers.

 The top tourist attractions in Pigeon Forge include Dolly Parton’s Stampede, the Titanic Museum, and Outdoor Gravity Park.
-There’s also amazing opportunities to learn about American history, go horseback riding, and experience incredible Southern food.
+There are also amazing opportunities to learn about American history, go horseback riding, and experience incredible Southern food.
 If you’re traveling with kids, too, Pigeon Forge is the perfect family vacation destination.

 Need some help finding activities to do in Pigeon Forge?
 Start planning your trip with this guide to the best places to visit in Pigeon Forge, Tennessee.